pallene-lang/pallene/doc/manual.md

 print(p.x) --> 30
 ```

-In the current version of Pallene, the length of the field should be at max `LUAI_MAXSHORTLEN` characters.
+In the current version of Pallene, the length of the field identifier should be at most `LUAI_MAXSHORTLEN` characters.
 In Lua 5.4, the default value for this constant is 40 characters.

 ### Functions